pdp10/sbpipe/docs/contributing/development_model.rst

 The script ``release.sh`` at the root of the package allows to release a new version of SBpipe or update the last github tag.
-This script also creates and uploads a new SBpipe package for Anaconda Cloud.
+This script also creates and uploads a new SBpipe package for Anaconda Cloud and pypi.org .

 The following two sections describe how to release a new version for SBpipe, manually.